Pansharpening Landsat using xr_pansharpen 729d6087fafe4ab980066ef512e076d2

 We can also use xr_pansharpen to pansharpen Landsat 7 imagery.
 However, it is important to note that the Landsat 7’s panchromatic band is different to the Landsat 8 and 9 panchromatic band: instead of overlapping with the Red, Green and Blue multispectral bands, Landsat 7’s panchromatic band overlaps with the Near Infrared (NIR, or Landsat 7 Band 4), Red and Green bands.

-This is shown on the diagram below; Landsat 7 is labelled as “L7 ETM+”, and Landsat 8 and 9 as “OLI”.
-The panchromatic bands are shown as teal-coloured stripes on the lower left:
+This is shown on the diagram below; the panchromatic bands are shown as grey-coloured stripes labelled “8” on the left:

 Because of this difference, we can’t use pansharpening to properly improve the resolution of Landsat 7’s Blue band.
 However, we can use pansharpening to improve the resolution of the NIR band, which isn’t possible for Landsat 8 and 9!